kcmerrill/genie/README.md

 ![genie](https://raw.githubusercontent.com/kcmerrill/genie/master/assets/genie.jpg "genie")

-Lambda knockoff.
+Lambda knockoff so to speak.
+By registering lambda's to public github files, can execute files and tasks concurrently if need be.

 A [crush](http://github.com/kcmerrill/crush) companion.
+By adding web based workers(aka curlers) can easily create queue and workers with minimal effort.

 ## Binaries || Installation